bhanuprasanna2001/sbi_task5/README.md

-# sbi_task5
+# SBI Task 5

-Inference of protein secondary structure motifs
+Inference of Protein Secondary Structure Motifs using BayesFlow